TZstatsADS/Fall2017-project2-grp2/README.md

 + Page 5.
 Look into how a school’s framework survey performance is related to the school’s graduation rate and college-enrollment rate, select the features you like, and see whether they are significantly correlated.

 + **Contribution statement**: ([default](doc/a_note_on_contributions.md)) All team members desgined the app.
 Xin Luo built the framework of shiny app, finished all works ralated to the map, made the summary plots/boxes for each school, and did the UI design for most tabs based on the works of all group members.
+Qingyun Lu worked on the Intro page and the comparison page and did the UI and Server for the two parts.
+Organized and analyzed the datasets related and designed the radar chart for school comparison.
 All team members approve our work presented in this GitHub repository including this contributions statement.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.